gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 [GoDoc](https://godoc.org/github.com/raphael/goa/design/dsl) lists all
 the supported keywords with additional examples.

+Now that we have written down the design of our API it can be reviewed.
+While reviewers may be able to read the DSL spec straight we can make their task more attractive by automatically generating browsable documentation.
+As explained further down, goa can generate the [Swagger](http://swagger.io) specification and the standard Swagger UI can be used to view them.

 ## The Magic: Code Generation

 The purpose of specifying the API using a DSL is to make it executable.
 In Go the preferred method for this is to generate code and this is the path goa takes. goa comes with the [goagen](http://goa.design/goagen.html) tool which is the goa code generator.
-The processing of the design occurs in three stages:
+The processing of the design occurs in the following stages:

-1. `goagen` parses the command line and invokes the appropriate generator package.
-The generator package writes the generator source code to a temporary Go workspace.
+1. `goagen` parses the command line to determine the type of output desired and invokes the appropriate generator.
+2. The generator writes the code that will produce the final output to a temporary Go workspace.
-2. The DSL is compiled together with the generator code in the temporary workspace.
+3. The DSL is compiled together with the output producing code in the temporary workspace.
-3. The resulting tool runs running and validating the DSL.
-The result of executing the DSL are simple data structures that describe the API.
-The generated tool traverses these data structures to generate the output.
+4. The resulting tool executes evaluating and validating the DSL.
+   The result of evaluating the DSL are simple data structures that describe the API.
+The output producing code traverses these data structures in memory and writes the corresponding output.

 `goagen` supports many different outputs.
 Each output maps to a tool command.
 The following commands are currently supported: